RickDB/PlexAniSync/README.md

 access_token = iLikeToastyGoblins.
 ```

-## Step 2 - Install requirements
+## Step 3 - Install requirements

-Install requirements using this python command in the project folder:
+Make sure you have Python 3.6 or higher installed and install the addtional requirements using this Python command from within the project folder:

 `pip install -r requirements.txt`

-## Step 3 - Start syncing
+## Step 4 - Start syncing

 Now that configuration is finished and requirements have been installed we can finally start the sync script:

 `python PlexAniSync.py`

-Depending on library size and server can take a few minutes to finish.
+Depending on library size and server can take a few minutes to finish, for scheduled syncing you can create a cronjob or windows task which runs it every 30 minutes for instance.

 ## Addtional options